gustwindjs/gustwind/htmlisp/evolution-plan.md

 ### Milestone F: Optional Syntax Work

-Status: in progress
+Status: complete as a decision milestone

 1. Evaluate whether the shipped `&foreach` aliasing is sufficient.
-2. Only then decide whether block directives are still justified.
+2. Conclude that block directives remain optional and should move to a separate future RFC if needed.
-3. Add interpolation syntax only if the cost is still worth it after earlier cleanup.
+3. Conclude that interpolation syntax remains optional and should move to a separate future RFC if needed.

 ## Testing Plan